dankamongmen/notcurses/README.md

     POSIX, eliminating the need for me to cons up something similar.
 * I one night read the entirety of Lexi Summer Hale's [essays](http://xn--rpa.cc/irl/index.html), and woke up intending to write notcurses.
+* NES art was lifted from [The Spriters Resource](https://www.spriters-resource.com/nes/), the kind of site that makes the Internet great.
+It probably violates any number of copyrights.
+C'est la vie.
 * Finally, the [demoscene](https://en.wikipedia.org/wiki/Demoscene) and general
     l33t scene of the 90s and early twenty-first century endlessly inspired a young hax0r.
 There is great joy in computing; no one will drive us from